ComputationalAgingLab/ComputAge/README.md

 ```

 ## Reproducing paper results
 All results and plots of the `ComputAgeBench` paper can be reproduced using this [notebook](https://drive.google.com/file/d/1_nrGMUd8oH8ADNWUPNeXHr4ZAJlZOQhm/view?usp=sharing).
+Alternatively, you can just clone this repository and run the same notebook locally from the `notebooks` folder.

 ## Additional information
 [...Table with all clocks...]